ENGN2912B-2016/CNN-B/readme.md

 (Picture1.png)

 The _x_-axis stands for the scale.
-1 stands for the biggest size.
-10 stands for the smallest size.
+1 is the biggest size and 10 is the smallest one.

 The _y_-axis stands for the probability.
-The biggest probability is set to be 1.
+The biggest probability is linearly curved to be 1.
 For each _x_, the average probabilities of 6 objects have been calculated.

 From the chart it is obvious that the probability of the correct classifications decreases as the sizes of the objects get smaller.